jakir-ruet/database-learning/1-basic/README.md

 ### Welcome to Database Programming
 - Installing SQL Server Management Studio &
-- create
+- Create
-- use
+- Use
-- insert
+- Insert
-- values
+- Values
-- select
+- Select
-- from
+- From